dtcenter/METdataio/docs/Users_Guide/load_data.rst

                    </line_type>

-    *The following option allows one to indicate whether to save the XML commands into the database*
+    *The following option allows one to indicate whether to save the XML commands into the database.*

      .. dropdown:: load_xml